If you’re a newbie to wine, you might be overwhelmed by the sheer number of different types of wine varieties available.

 Chianti

-Some red wines, such as Chianti, comes from central Italy and are strongly associated with a single grape (in this case, Sangiovese).
-Yet, the appellation’s laws allow for a small percentage of other grapes to be mixed in.
+Some red wines, such as Chianti, come from central Italy and are strongly associated with a single grape (in this case, Sangiovese).
+Yet, the appellation’s laws allow a small percentage of other grapes to be mixed.

 Rioja